csiro-dcfp/pangeo_hpc/README.md

 New users to Pawsey can apply [here](https://pawsey.org.au/supercomputing/).

+Ideally, users will have a github account (it's free and easy to set up [here](https://github.com/join)), but this is not essential.

 ## Getting set up:
 1. Log in to your system of choice:
 	> Gadi: `ssh -Y <username>@gadi.nci.org.au`\